Two Roads, One Choice: Healing

 -

-Substance use can feel isolating—but recovery is possible with the right support.
+Addiction can feel isolating—but recovery is possible with the right support.

 I specialize in working with individuals navigating addiction and early recovery, and understand how complex—and deeply personal—this process can be.
 Substance use often serves a purpose, and together we’ll explore what’s underneath it so you can begin to create lasting change.